DamDoh/local_damdoh/docs/monetization-strategy.md

 1.  **Value-Based Tiering**: Tiers are structured based on the value a stakeholder segment derives from the platform.
 2.  **Network Effects First**: A robust free tier is essential to build a critical mass of users, which makes the platform valuable for everyone.
-3.  **Non-Transactional Core**: Our revenue comes from software and data services, not from processing payments or taking a percentage of our users' transactions.
+3.  **Hybrid Revenue Model**: Our revenue comes from a mix of recurring software subscriptions (SaaS) and commission-based fees for high-value facilitated services.
+We do **not** directly process payments between buyers and sellers for standard marketplace transactions.
 4.  **Data as a Product (Consent-Based)**: For enterprise clients, our most valuable asset is aggregated, anonymized, and consent-based data that helps them de-risk their business decisions.

 ## The Four Tiers